f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

 #.
 Publishes on-prem apps
 #.
 Enables Single Sign-on
 #.
-Interconnects (SAML binding) APM with an Azure AD tenant
+Interconnects (SAML binding) APM with an Entra ID tenant

-.. note :: You will notice we never connect directly to the Azure AD interface.
+.. note :: You will notice we never connect directly to the Entra ID interface.
 APM will use Microsoft's Graph API to configure the AAD tenant accordingly.

    |image001|

-The video below illustrates the APM & Azure AD integration.
+The video below illustrates the APM & Entra ID integration.
 This is **not** the **lab video**.
 It's simply a demo of the use-case.

 .. raw:: html